 According to a report issued by the United States Bone and Joint Initiative (USBJI), one in two adults are affected by musculoskeletal disorders, which is comparable to the number of Americans living with a chronic lung or heart condition.

-Musculoskeletal disorders can impact people in several ways at home and at work.
+Musculoskeletal disorders can impact overall employee health and wellness in several ways at home and at work.
 Let’s take a closer look at what they include and how they can affect your workplace.

 What are musculoskeletal disorders?

 Musculoskeletal disorders are conditions and injuries that affect your bones, joints, and muscles.
 This could include, but not limited to:

 - Repetitive Strain Injury

 There are three primary risk factors that cause musculoskeletal disorders: high force, awkward posture, and high frequency or repetition.

 Overexertion occurs when the force required exceeds the tolerance of the body’s tissues.
 The greater the force required, the greater the risk of injury.
 Examples of this include:

 - Lifting, carrying, or lowering heavy objects